kwanj-k/Book_A_Meal/README.md

 Application that allows customers to make food orders and helps the food vendor know what the customers want to eat.

+The application is managed using PivotalTracker board.[click here](https://www.pivotaltracker.com/n/projects/2165483)to see.

 ### Development

 Clone the repository: